Search Knowledge Base by Keyword

 - Clear your website cache and browser cache.

-- Go to Admin → Permalinks → Click on Save Changes.
+- Go to Admin ⮞ Permalinks ⮞ Click on Save Changes.

-Step 1 Add to Existing Page
+Step 1 Add Block or Shortcode to Existing Page

-- Add the shortcode to the page.
+Add one of the following to the page:

 Step 2 Update the Articles URL